Medical Assisting A.A.S.

 8. Criminal background checks and drug screenings will be required prior to admissions to clinical sites that mandate the screenings.

-9. Current Red Cross CPR/AED for the Professional Rescuer and Health Care Provider certification by the first day of the fifth semester.
+9. Current Red Cross CPR/AED for the Professional Rescuer and Healthcare Provider certification by the first day of the fifth semester.

 Courses requiring a grade of "C" or better: CIS, MED